Exams

 What is the NABARD Grade A exam pattern?

-The NABARD Grade A Exam 2026 has different patterns for the RDBS, Legal, and Protocol & Security Service (P&SS) streams.
-For RDBS and Legal posts, the selection includes four stages: Preliminary Exam, Mains Exam, Psychometric Test, and Personal Interview.
-The Preliminary Exam is an online objective test covering subjects like Reasoning, English, Computer Knowledge, Quantitative Aptitude, Decision Making, General Awareness, Economic & Social Issues, and Agriculture & Rural Development.
+The NABARD Grade A Exam 2026 has different selection processes for RDBS, Legal, and P&SS posts.
+For RDBS and Legal, selection includes four stages: Preliminary Exam, Mains Exam, Psychometric Test, and Interview.
+The Prelims test subjects like Reasoning, English, Quantitative Aptitude, Computer Knowledge, Decision Making, General Awareness, ESI, and ARD, while the Mains includes both objective and descriptive papers.

-For the P&SS post, the selection has three stages: Online Exam, Psychometric Test, and Interview.
-The Online Exam tests Reasoning, English, General Awareness (with focus on banking), and Professional Knowledge.
-For all posts, the final selection depends on the combined performance in the Mains or Online Exam and the Interview.
+For P&SS posts, selection has three stages: Online Exam, Psychometric Test, and Interview, with subjects like Reasoning, English, General Awareness, and Professional Knowledge.
+Final selection is based on performance in the Mains/Online Exam and Interview.

 Attempt NABARD Grade A Mock Test